 - and vertical FOV (Field of View) which can be in the region of 450 for IR, 630 for HD Optical.

-Depending on which sensor (IR, HD Optical or SAR) is being used, a field of vision area of between 1km in diameter to 2km across can be observed when arriving at the initial point of detection.
+Depending on which sensor (IR, HD Optical or SAR) is in use.
+A field of vision area between 1km in diameter to 2km across is observable when arriving at the initial point of detection.

 “Producers need to take control of their own destiny in relation to livestock theft, as one of the biggest myths in the criminal justice system is that the police are able to prevent crime.”

 Farm Drone capabilities to combat cattle rustling

 The appeal of these systems is that they can cover large areas.
 It can provide GPS location as well as visual information.
 As well as produce a low-noise footprint, which does not scare the animals.
 Drones can:

 - reducing numbers of security personnel required for surveillance, without compromising on their current security systems.

 - For recourse; drones positively help livestock farmers in multiple ways.
 Including policing of stock theft.

 - Drones carry multiple camera types or sensors.
 With which they provide accurate and complete information.
 Thereby reducing stock control time and costs.
 Including collecting data from active transponders embedded in livestock;